How do I get rid of Crabgrass?

 Crabgrass is going to be on everyone’s minds shortly.
 Spring is around the corner, and that means it almost time for the big green up.
 One of the biggest concern lawn care customers have is controlling weeds in their lawns.
 Some types of weeds respond better to treatment after they emerge from the ground, but others respond to treatment before they germinate hence the term pre-emergent.
 For weeds like crabgrass and spurge, a pre-emergent treatment is the best way to prevent them from coming into your lawn.
 Two applications of crabgrass pre-emergent is included in our hybrid lawn fertilization package on our Round 1 & 2 applications to get effective control.

-EcoTurf wants to stress the importance of your first application of fertilization with a pre-emergent for weeds like crabgrass and spurge in our hybrid lawn fertilization program.
+EcoTurf wants to stress the importance of your first two applications of fertilization with a pre-emergent for weeds like crabgrass and spurge in our hybrid lawn fertilization program.
 EcoTurf uses a carefully thought out and proven effective combination of organically derived nutrients which allows for the significant reduction of synthetic additives like nitrogen, herbicides, and insecticides.
 You get all the green and lush effects, without all the harsh chemicals.

 In some instances, crabgrass still can be a problem in some lawns so we offer post-emergent control for crabgrass after germination if breakthrough occurs.
 You can see below the light lime green crabgrass along the edge are clearly different than the other grass types.
 Non-desirable grass types are often called “crabgrass” as a catchall for all grasses that we don’t want here is more information about other grassy weed types. https://myecoturf.com/weed-of-the-week-grassy-weeds/